 Alexa Holiday graduated from the University of Montana in 2014 with a B.A. in Environmental Studies.
 Previously to joining Energy Corps, she served as an Americorps National Civilian Community Corps (NCCC) member.
 With Americorps NCCC, Alexa provided educational support for elementary schools in Arizona and Colorado and created a solar energy exhibit for a children’s museum in Texas.
 Alexa is currently serving at Home Resource.
 She will support Missoula in becoming a Zero-Waste community and act as the primary youth educator for a waste reduction program.

 Hailey Jorgensen has a B.A. in Environmental Studies with a minor in Climate Change Studies and GIS certificate from the University of Montana.
 She worked with the Clark Fork Coalition as their climate change intern in 2013 and served as the Climate Change Studies Program Assistant in her final year.
 Since graduating, she has lived in Bend, OR.
+Hailey is serving at Climate Smart Missoula where she is helping to update and implement a Community Climate Action Plan, and to communicate greenhouse gas emissions and resiliency efforts for the Missoula area.
+Overall, she will connect and support groups working on climate mitigation and adaptation, and initiate activities that directly address climate solutions.

 Rachel Sussman has a Bachelor’s from Colorado College.
 She has had several research jobs and internships, including one at Colorado State University looking at atmospheric pollution in Rocky Mountain National Park and another investigating marine larval transportation in relation to fishery populations at the UC Davis Bodega Marine Lab.
 She also worked as a door canvasser for Environment California, raising funds and awareness for local environmental issues.
 As the sustainability educator for Whitefish, Montana, she will be helping to draft an energy conservation and climate action plan and conduct an energy audit and greenhouse gas inventory on city operations.